Olympic-size swimming pool: Specifications

+Ten-lane pools

 At FINA's 2009 Congress, rules were approved for 10-lane courses for competition, as an alternative to the more traditional 8-lane course.

-History

 This version of the Olympic-sized swimming pool debuted in the 2008 Beijing Summer Olympics.
 Beforehand, the Summer Olympics featured the more traditional 8-lane course with a depth of roughly seven feet, now the minimum depth requirement.
-Twenty-five world records were broken at this pool.
+Twenty-five world records were broken at this pool, although this is more heavily attributed to the polyurethane "supersuits" worn by many competitors (banned by FINA in 2010).

-Advantages

 The new Olympic-sized swimming pool was designed to provide advantages to competitors.
 Increasing the lane count from eight to ten introduces a "buffer lane", helping to absorb waves generated by movements of the swimmers.
 The increased depth of the pool assists the lane lines in dissipating water churn, thereby creating less hydrodynamic drag.